-- 36. Members are entitled to access information to enable them to discharge their responsibilities.
-The Access to Information Rules, set out the basis on which information can be accessed by Members and the public generally, but do not affect any other rights to information arising under standing orders or by law.
-They also set out the difference between confidential information and exempt information. - 37.
-Members must ensure that they comply with data protection arrangements and not disclose information given to them in confidence by anyone, or information acquired which they believe, or ought reasonably to be aware, is of a confidential nature, except where:- - they have the consent of a person authorised to give it, - they are required by law to do so, - the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person, or - the disclosure is - o reasonable and in the public interest, and
+- 35. Members are entitled to access information to enable them to discharge their responsibilities.
+The Access to Information Rules in Part 4 of the Constitution, set out the basis on which information can be accessed by Members and the public generally, but do not affect any other rights to information arising under standing orders or by law.
+They also set out the difference between confidential information6 and exempt information7. - 36.
+Members must ensure that they comply with data protection arrangements and not disclose information given to them in confidence by anyone, or information acquired which they believe, or ought reasonably to be aware, is of a confidential nature, except where:- - they have the consent of a person authorised to give it, - they are required by law to do so, - the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person, or - the disclosure is - reasonable and in the public interest, and - made in good faith and in compliance with the reasonable requirements of the authority. - 37.
+Committee reports which are in the private part of an agenda are to be treated as exempt information unless the relevant committee resolves not to exclude press and public.
+Members are reminded that the author of the report makes the initial decision as to whether or not the papers are to be treated as exempt from public disclosure.
+The decision as to whether they remain exempt is for the committee. - 38.
+Information and correspondence about an individual's private or business affairs will normally be classed as exempt or confidential. - 39.
+Officers should make it clear to Members if they are giving them confidential or exempt information.
+If a Member is not sure whether information is confidential or exempt from disclosure, they should ask the relevant officer, and not disclose the information in the meantime.